MindfulLearner/svgestor/README.md

 ---

-This SVG management library is made for SVG handling in your projects.
+This SVG management library is made for SVG handling in your react projects.
 The library provides a preset customisation of your Svg components.

 ## INSTALLATION